 Felonious Congressman?
 In south Florida, Republican congressional candidate Jason Mariner won his party’s nomination, despite being a felon.
 People surprised that one could hold office after committing a felony are reminded that our previous President held office for four years.

 I think Hollywood is is gonna need a tetanus shot due to “Rust”.
 The latest news regarding the accidental killing of Halyna Hutchins, while filming “Rust” a movie about an accidental killing, is that the staff may have been infected with a real life bad guy.
 The Armorer said she’s sure she loaded the gun with dummy rounds.
 Her attorney’s are suggesting that someone may have sabotaged the set with a live rounds in with the blanks.

 For you “I’m not an anti-vaxxer but…” types.
 Two thirds of us will be either vaccinated or picketing by January 4th with Biden’s deadline now in place (which covers roughly 2/3rds of the US workforce).
 An unofficial spokesperson for unvaccinated voters said “we were going to get vaccinated, but then you told us we had to.”
 Governors like Indiana’s Eric Holcomb say “I think we should get vaxed but still, we’ll see you in court.”

 Anyway, that’s the news.
 Now for a very viscous version of The Gist.

 Cold butter makes me... uncomfortable

 Since we’re entering the Holidays, I started thinking about food.
 I’m also coming to terms with the fact that I am what’s called polysaturated-unctuous hypothermiaphobic (that is, I have a fear of cold butter).

 This week’s article is about how the boogieman became fat when fat became the boogieman.
-Read about why I am afraid of cold butter, some observation about the fat-free foods in the 90s, and finally how I overcame my fear of fat.
+Read about why I am afraid of cold butter, some observation about fat-free foods in the 90s, and finally, how I overcame my fear of fat.